spec-dev/allo/guides/Contract-Groups.md

 ![](https://dbjzhg7yxqn0y.cloudfront.net/cg.png)

-Every Contract Group exists under a particular [Namespace](./Writing-Live-Objects.md#namespaces) — such as `allo`, `gitcoin`, etc. Everyone on Spec has read-access to all Contract Groups in the ecosystem, but only members of the group's namespace have write permissions.
+Every contract group belongs to particular [Namespace](./Writing-Live-Objects.md#namespaces) — such as `allo`, `gitcoin`, etc. Everyone on Spec has read access to all contract groups, while write access is reserved for members of the namespace.

 ## Requirements